-The 2012 manual construction workforce in Scotland is still very much dominated by white males, but a lower proportion is aged 16-24 than was the case in 2007: showing that fewer school/college leavers have moved into the sector in recent years.
-This is further evidenced by the fact that just one in six workers today has no more than 5 years' construction experience, compared with one in three workers five years ago.
-A significant proportion of the workforce has moved from being directly employed by construction firms to self-employment (frequently working for a single firm long-term).
-The proportion of workers employed by an agency is only slightly higher than in 2007 (8% compared with 5%).
+The UK manual job-role construction workforce in 2012 is still very much dominated by white males, but a lower proportion is aged 16-24 than was the case in 2007: showing that fewer school/college leavers have moved into the sector in recent years.
+This is further evidenced by the fact that just one in five workers today has no more than 5 years' construction experience, compared with one in three workers five years ago.
+A significant proportion of the workforce has moved from being directly employed by construction firms to self-employment (frequently working for a single firm long-term), but use of agency workers has remained near static.

-The proportion of construction workers from Scotland reporting that they hold at least one of the recognised skill cards/certificates has increased from over three fifths (59%) in 2007 to 98% today.
-One third of construction workers report holding a construction-specific qualification: seven out of ten of those list their main qualification as being an NVQ/SVQ: mostly levels 2 or 3.
-Uptake of training in supervisory/management skills has increased dramatically for staff in supervisory roles, from 48% to 80%.
-UK-wide there is evidence of the sector increasingly investing in external training courses, including those with recognised certification.
-However, the picture in Scotland appears somewhat different.
-Receipt of inhouse training has increased from 27% in 2007 to 41% in 2012, and chargehand/team leader training increased from 4% to 27%.
+The large proportion of construction workers reporting that they hold at least one of the recognised skills cards/certificates has increased dramatically from two thirds (68%) in 2007 to 97.3% today.
+Almost half of construction workers report holding a construction-specific qualification: seven out of ten of those list their main qualification as being an NVQ/SVQ: mostly levels 2 or 3.
+Uptake of training in supervisory/management skills has increased for staff in supervisory roles, from 53% to 71%, and more of this training is out-of-house and accredited.

-Seven in ten of those surveyed in Scotland had never worked outside of the construction industry: 23% of workers had undertaken more than one type of construction occupation: generally with closely correlating skills, or by retraining for a higher skilled 'craft' role.
+More than two thirds of today's construction workers have never worked in any other industry.
+A fifth of workers have moved around the construction industry and have undertaken at least two types of job role: generally with closely correlating skills, or by retraining for a higher skilled 'craft' role.